textpattern/textpattern.github.io/setup/multi-site-installation.md

 ### Repairing symlinks

-If the symlinks were not successfully transferred in step 4 of [Installing Textpattern](#installing-textpattern) above – or if you moved the location of the `sites` directory – you will be asked to specify the path to your Textpattern installation’s *root directory* before you can proceed.
+If the symlinks were not successfully transferred in step 4 of [Installing Textpattern](#installing-textpattern) above – or if you moved the location of the `sites` directory – you will be asked to specify the path to your Textpattern installation's *root directory* before you can proceed.

 The *root directory* contains `index.php`, `css.php` and the `images`, `files` and a second `textpattern` directory, among others.
 Check the location of this directory and enter the path to the directory where asked.
 In a standard setup, you can use the first part of the path to the `sites` directory leaving off `/sites` at the end.
 If you moved your sites directory to another location (see [Alternative multi-site scenarios](#alternative-multi-site-scenarios)), you will need to determine the location of the Textpattern root directory yourself.

 The multi-site installer will then create the missing symlinks and you should be able to proceed with Step 6 above and follow the regular setup and configuration routine.

 If the installer is still unable to create the necessary symlinks, you may need to create your symlinks manually.
 The installer will display the necessary commands.
-If you don’t have command line access, make a note of these instructions and see if your web host provides a facility to create symlinks manually (sometimes found in the control panel’s website file browser).
-Use the details provided to create the symlinks according to your host’s instructions.
+If you don't have command line access, make a note of these instructions and see if your web host provides a facility to create symlinks manually (sometimes found in the control panel's website file browser).
+Use the details provided to create the symlinks according to your host's instructions.
 If this is not possible, your web host may not support the [additional system requirements](#additional-system-requirements) in your current hosting plan.

 ## The multi-site folder structure